 Little Fires Everywhere by Celeste Ng*

-I’ve left this entry for last as I cheated a bit (hence the asterisk) – based on more than one recommendation, I watched the adapted series on Hulu starring Reese Witherspoon and Kerry Washington instead of reading the book.
+I’ve left this entry for last as I cheated a bit (hence the asterisk).
+Based on more than one recommendation, I watched the adapted series on Hulu starring Reese Witherspoon and Kerry Washington instead of reading the book.
 (I was going to download the audio book but I watched the first episode and I was hooked).
 That seems to be a popular consensus.
-The plot brings together two families: the “matching-tartan for the Christmas cards photo” Richardson family and Mia and Pearl Warren, a mother daughter duo who are new to what’s called a “progressive suburb” outside Cleveland.
-Mia and Elena Richardson are polar opposites but share the commonalities of motherhood, past secrets, parental pressure and family dynamics.
-The characters are complex the plot lines intertwine in ways you may not see coming.
+The plot brings together two families: the “matching-tartan for the Christmas card photo” Richardson family and Mia and Pearl Warren, a mother daughter duo who are new to what’s dubbed a “progressive suburb” outside Cleveland.
+Mia and Elena are polar opposites but share the commonalities of motherhood, past secrets, parental pressure and complex family dynamics.
+The characters’ plot lines intertwine in ways you may not see coming.
 Read the description on Goodreads for a complete synopsis.
-And I recommend if you don’t subscribe to Hulu, it’s worth activating a 7-day free trial for Little Fires Everywhere alone.
+If you don’t subscribe to Hulu, it’s worth activating a 7-day free trial for Little Fires Everywhere alone.
 (Then watch Mrs. America.
 Then Killing Eve.
 You’re welcome.)